-Mr. Piepmeyer made the motion to approve the resolution requesting that NCDOT assign all highway projects in the WMPO planning area boundary to the NCDOT Division 3 office.
-Mr. Forte seconded the motion and it carried unanimously.
+Mr. Bennett made the motion to approve the resolution requesting that NCDOT assign all highway projects in the WMPO planning area boundary to the NCDOT Division 3 office and forward to the Board for consideration.
+Ms. Bunch seconded the motion and it carried unanimously.